-V {minus} is the inverted analog input.

 Note: In Differential Input mode, only the even number of the two corresponding channels needs to be enabled in ADCHER register.
 The conversion result will be placed to the corresponding data register of the enabled channel.

 [9] Reserved Reserved.

 External Trigger Enable Control

-101 TRAFN Enable or disable triggering of A/D conversion by external STADC pin.
+101 TDOEN Enable or disable triggering of A/D conversion by external STADC pin.
 If external trigger is enabled, the ADST bit can be set to 1 by the selected hardware trigger source.

 [8] TRGEN 0= External trigger Disabled.

 1= External trigger Enabled.

 Note: The ADC external trigger function is only supported in Single-cycle Scan mode.

 External Trigger Condition

 These two bits decide external pin STADC trigger event is level or edge.
 The signal must be kept at stable state at least 8 PCLKs for level trigger and at least 4 PCLKs for edge trigger.

 [7:6] TRGCOND 00 = Low level.

 01 = High level.

 10 = Falling edge.

 11 = Rising edge.

 Hardware Trigger Source

-[5:4] TRGS 00 = A/D conversion is started by external STADC pin.
+00 = A/D conversion is started by external STADC pin.

-[0.1] 11 = A/D conversion is started by PWM trigger.
+[5:4] TRGS 11 = A/D conversion is started by PWM trigger.

 Software should clear TRGEN bit and ADST bit to 0 before changing TRGS.

+Note: ADC hardware trigger source does not support PWM trigger (M05xxBN only).

 A/D Converter Operation Mode Control

 00 = Single conversion.

 01 = Burst conversion.

 [3:2] ADMD 10 = Single-cycle Scan.

 11 = Continuous Scan.
 Note1: When changing the operation mode, software should clear ADST bit firstly.

-Note2: In Burst mode, the A/D result data always at Data Register 0.
+Note: In Burst mode, the A/D result data always at Data Register 0.

+, , , , , , , , , , , , , , , , , , , ,

 A/D Interrupt Enable Control

 [1] ADIE A/D conversion end interrupt request is generated if ADIE bit is set to 1.

-[1] 0 = A/D interrupt function Disabled.
+0 = A/D interrupt function Disabled.

-1 = A/D interrupt function Enabled.
+1 = A/D interrupt function Disabled.

+'
-A/D Converter Enable

-[0] 0 = A/D converter Disabled.
+A/D Converter Enable 0 = A/D converter Disabled.

 [0] ADEN 1 = A/D converter Enabled.

 Note: Before starting A/D conversion function, this bit should be set to 1.
 Clear it to 0 to disable A/D converter analog circuit to save power consumption.